 The Research Internship can only be started when at least 8 credits of the compulsory core courses have been obtained of the modules offered in periods 1 and 2.
-Furthermore, academic research skills (4075) must be submitted and the research proposal must be assessed as sufficient by both assessors and must be ethically approved before the start.
+The research proposal must be assessed as sufficient by both assessors and must be ethically approved before the start of the data collection.
 In addition: